fengyu05/bot-chan/README.md

 ## Deployment

-Botchan is fully functional running on your local dev machine or laptop.
+Botchan is fully functional and running on your local dev machine or laptop.
-If you are looking at optional to turn it into a 24/7 online bot here are some suggetions.
+If you are looking at optional to turn it into a 24/7 online bot here are some suggestions.

-  - Deploying the application in a cloud Kubenetes environment is recommended since it is already containerized.
+  - Deploying the application in a cloud Kubernetes environment is recommended since it is already containerized.
   - Deploy on serverless env like Heroku.

 ## Customization

 Want to customize your chatbot?
-Bot-chan offers flexibility to tailor it to your specific needs.
+Bot-chan offers the flexibility to tailor it to your specific needs.

 ### Intention
-Botchan use intention module to decide whether and how to reply to a certain message.
-The framework just apply the chat intetion to all messages.
-If you want to extended it, add your code in [message_intent.py](./botchan/message_intent.py) and [agent.py](./botchan/agent.py) message handler registration.
+Botchan uses an intention module to decide whether and how to reply to a certain message.
+The framework just applies the chat intention to all messages.
+If you want to extend it, add your code in [message_intent.py](./botchan/message_intent.py) and [agent.py](./botchan/agent.py) message handler registration.

+### Using tools
+Botchan uses some preconfig lang-chain tools in the chain of thought mode.
+If you want to add more tools or customize then, edit them [here]().

 ### Bot personality
-You may config the name and the personality via prompting in [here](https://github.com/fengyu05/bot-chan/blob/main/botchan/prompt.py#L15).
+You may configure the name and the personality via prompting in [here](https://github.com/fengyu05/bot-chan/blob/main/botchan/prompt.py#L15).
 The mapping is by intent.
-So you can create different bot prompting for different usecase or even have mutiply bots.
+So you can create different bot prompting for different use cases or even have multiple bots.

 ### Slack event handling

-Botchat only subcribe to Slack message events.
-If you want to subcribe to other event and do sth cool.
+Botchat only subscribes to Slack message events.
+If you want to subscribe to other events and do sth cool.
 Make your change in the [app.py](https://github.com/fengyu05/bot-chan/blob/main/botchan/app.py#L39).

-## Security and privicay reminder.
+## Security and privacy reminder.

-- Botchan does not store any information from Slack, but instead uses the Slack History API to read messages.
+- Botchan does not store any information from Slack but instead uses the Slack History API to read messages.
-- It is important to be aware that if you need to log any chat messages, the author suggests only doing so when the debug flag is on.
+- It is essential to be aware that if you need to log chat messages, the author suggests only doing so when the debug flag is on.
 - The repository is not designed to be secure for production use, so use it at your own risk.